CSS-Angie/Food-Forest-Foraging/README.md

 ## Setup of the repository

 The basic setup started with setting up the repository for the project in Github.
-Within it creating a project board and fill out the board with the user stories with their requirements and the subsequent tasks, labeling every task in the to-do section with must-have, should-have and could-have.
+Within it creating a project board and filling the  board with the user stories with their requirements and the subsequent tasks, labelling every task in the to-do section with must-have, should-have, and could-have.
-Along with it the basics of the website were created with the folder structure: - index.html with boilerplate and connection to the style.css stylesheet; - assets - css - style.css; - assets - favicon and fill this with the generated favicon; - assets - images and put all images so far in it.
+Along with it the basics of the website were created with the folder structure: <br> - index.html with boilerplate and connection to the style.css stylesheet; <br>- assets - css - style.css; <br>- assets - favicon and fill this with the generated favicon; <br>- assets - images and put all images so far in it.

-External sources used in this project are: - Bootstrap Version 5; - Google Fonts.
+External sources used in this project are: <br>- Bootstrap Version 5; <br>- Google Fonts.
-These were added as well at the correct places.
+These were added at the correct places as well.

 The setup was checked and deployed and ready to be filled with all features.